helsingborg-stad/app-mitt-helsingborg/docs/build_strategy.md

 Logs for all workflow runs are available [under the Actions tab](https://github.com/helsingborg-stad/app-mitt-helsingborg/actions).
 Click on a workflow run followed by the job name to access the full console log output.

-Xcode output is supressed (because of the high amounts of warnings) and instead provided as a build artifact after the workflow is done.
+Xcode output is suppressed (because of the high amounts of warnings) and instead provided as a build artifact after the workflow is done.

-Note that all logs are publically available; take note not to leak sensitive information if debugging.
+Note that all logs are publicly available; take note not to leak sensitive information if debugging.